evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

     ColumnSummaryMetric(column_name="environment"),
 ])
 ```
-You can use more complex checks like LLM-as-a-judge in the same way.
+You can include more complex checks like LLM-as-a-judge in the same way: just list the corresponding descriptor.

 **Run the Report**.
-Let's run the Report for the first 50 rows:
+Compute the Report for the first 50 rows:

 ```python
 text_evals_report.run(reference_data=None,